How Much Rice Should I Eat A Day To Lose Belly Fat?

 To maintain a healthy diet and manage your calorie intake effectively, it’s important to understand the recommended serving sizes of rice.
 The American Heart Association suggests that a single serving of cooked rice is approximately one-third to one-half cup.
 However, it is essential to consider individual factors and adjust portion sizes accordingly.

-See also How Do You Eat Rice Without Getting Full?
+See also How Often Should You Eat Rice?

 Factors influencing portion size